 So, after the success of Hunky Husbands favourite Chinese meal fakeaway last week, I decided to have a go at mine this week.
 Crispy Lemon Chicken was my go to Chinese when I was younger and was a little unsure of new foods.
 Now, I’ll happily try anything but it’s still probably my favourite.

 - 4 Chicken Breasts

 Last week was probably the first time I’d ever deep fried anything.
 So, this time I decided to try and do it a little differently.
 Basically, because I found all the dipping really annoying.

 Now, this is where I went wrong.
 Last week, I fried my chicken in the wok.
 It stuck a little and I lost some batter.
-So, this week, the husband said: “do it in the saucepan and wait until the oil boils”.
-I waited and waited and waited until the smoke alarm went off.
-At which point he started shouting “the oils too hot, it’ll be on fire soon!!!” and I’m shouting, “but you said it would boil, it isn’t boiling!”.
+So, this week, Husband said: “do it in the saucepan and wait until the oil boils” I waited and waited and waited until the smoke alarm went off.
+At which point he started shouting “the oils too hot, it’ll be on fire soon!!!” and I’m shouting, “but you said it would boil, it isn’t boiling!”
 To prove his point, he put some chicken in the oil, it went totally mental and was black within about 4 seconds!

 While the chicken is finishing, cook some rice and slowly heat the lemon sauce, stirring constantly.
 The sauce does thicken very quickly, so keep stirring and remove from the heat as soon as it’s how you want it.
 It also changes colour.
 It starts quite chalky but becomes more syrupy and clear as it cooks.